arebecca/multipledivs/README.md

-# Implementetion of adding and removing colored divs
+# Implementation of adding and removing colored divs
 In this program user should be able to add or remove divs with different colors using corresponding buttons.